 Since the benefits and actions of strains in this species are so strain-specific, no general statements can be made.
 I can help you decide if this species may suit your needs through nutrition consultations.
-Additionally, you may wish to review the information on these strains:
+Some of the more well-known strains are:

 Comment with Disqus (including as a guest), Twitter or Google accounts:

 If you are one of my many readers without a Facebook account, you can still comment.

 Disclaimer: Please note: By law, I cannot provide any personalized recommendations for your specific health concern on this site.
 The information contained in this site is educational in nature and is not intended as diagnosis, treatment, prescription or cure for any physical or mental disease, nor is it intended as a substitute for regular medical care.
 Consult with your doctor regarding any health or medical concerns you may have.